 The universal decay of collective memory and attention

-Image credit: CCSS-LAB
+Image credit: CRiSS-LAB

 Abstract